DataBiosphere/data-explorer/deploy/README.md

 # Deploy on App Engine Flex

-### Whitelist your project

-In order to ensure that your indexed data stays safe and secure, we use Identity-Aware Proxy (IAP) to authenticate all requests made against the UI and API servers.
-However, IAP does not currently support OPTIONS headers, including CORS which our servers use to communicate.
-In order to bypass this restriction, your project must be whitelisted to allow unauthenticated pre-flight CORS requests.
-Contact alanhwang@verily.com or somebody on the Data Explorer team to obtain whitelist access before attempting to deploy your instance.

 ### Setup

 * Create the App Engine application:

 `gcloud app create`

-* Increase your project's IP address quota for GCE if necessary.
-We recommend having at least 12 IP addresses available to set up this app.

 ### Deploy the UI Server